This blog continues my new project of translation of the first letter of Peter, with a short commentary.

 As he makes clear, God does not protect his people from the evils of the world – perhaps this was already clear through active persecution by the authorities.
 Perhaps their worldly common sense was already suggesting that following Jesus was a bad deal.
 Only those who are reborn, whose “spirits are made holy” can recognise God’s mercy and trust in the heavenly inheritance.
 The author makes no attempt to soften the demands of the gospel, which is very much focused on the resurrection of Jesus.
 The substance of the inheritance is left undefined at this point.

 You find joy in this inheritance, even if for a short time you must be grieved by various harsh tests, so that the proof of your faith, more precious than perishable gold tested in fire, may be discovered – to your praise, glory and honour when Jesus Messiah is revealed.
-You love him although you have not seen him; and still without seeing him you put your trust in him, with joy beyond speech, a glorious joy, as you receive the result of your faith: the rescue of your souls.
+You love him although you have not seen him; and still without seeing him you put your trust in him, with joy beyond speech, a glorious joy, as you receive the result of your faithfulness: the rescue of your souls.

 I am finding this author quite difficult to translate; firstly because of the the careful way in which he articulates his sentences in Greek, which is hard to reproduce in contemporary English; and secondly because of his frequent use of adjectives and adjectival phrases, which sound slightly fussy in English.
 But it’s always good to be reminded that it is an alien document, from another time and place, which only becomes contemporary when we make an effort to imagine its author and addressees.